nicolas-cusan/breakpoint-helper/README.md

 ## Usage

 The breakpoint-helper exports a factory function to create a breakpoint-helper instance.
-The factory function expects to receive the breakpoints it should work.
+The factory function expects to receive the breakpoints it should work with.
 There are different ways to provide the breakpoints, the best choice depends on the specific project setup.

 > **NOTE:** All initialization options expect the breakpoints to be ordered from small to large.